Independent Review Service

 • overpayments from the social fund.

 You can ask for an independent review after you have had your application reviewed at the Jobcentre Plus.
+The law does not allow a Social Fund Inspector to review a decision that has not already been reviewed.

 It is important that you do each of the following as not doing so may delay your review: